cranjesh/images-test/TheSoldiersLegacyThorough.md

 Something in her words sent an unpleasant chill through me.
 I shifted in my seat, trying to suppress it.

 "The chest held his will, among other documents," she repeated.
-Her fingers clenched slightly around the reticule.
+Her fingers clenched slightly around the handbag.
 "I—I hardly know what else.
 Edward never spoke of it, but he was insistent that it remain safe.
 As though it were his final safeguard."

 I glanced at Holmes, expecting him to reassure her, to dismiss her concerns as unwarranted.
 But his expression had darkened, his gaze distant.